joinpursuit/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+Answer: The value of both will be Jason.
+Because they are reference types instead of value types, when a subclass is changed, the other subclasses it's derived from also experience a change in values.

 ## Question 4